gasparl/lextale/README.md

-Python/PsychoPy implementations of LexTALE (English, German, Dutch).
-Feel free to use it.
+HTML/JavaScript and Python/PsychoPy implementations of LexTALE (English, German, Dutch).
+Feel free to use them.
+(Chinese version is in progress.)

 See: